jhkette/lbsme/README.md

  ### Sanity.io ###

  Sanity headless cms is used to store content in relationship to deals.

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+I have used to store FAQs and dummy T&Cs, and privacy policy

 ### Who do I talk to? ###

 The person how made this repo was Joseph Ketterer.
-To get in contact with him please contact
+To get in contact with him please contact Martin or Jeremy to get contact details.

 ## Deploy on Vercel